Hardware Setup Guide

 • Minimum 8 physical cores

-• Hardware virtualization support (Intel VT-x or AMD-V)
+• Hardware virtualization (Intel VT-x or AMD-V)

 • AES-NI instruction set support